Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning

-We shall highlight two interesting observations.
-Firstly, the violation spaces selected by the comparison and robust methods tend to give valid coverage for vio=1; however, for vio=2, these methods work for more favorable settings, such as a larger interaction and a larger sample size.
-For smaller interaction values and sample sizes, $Q_{\max}$ is taken as $1$ and hence the desired coverage is not achieved.
-However, the IV validity test can still report invalid IV in these challenging settings.
-Secondly, the {RF-Init} suffers from a larger bias in the vio=2 setting, which leads to its undercoverage.
-For vio=2, a larger violation space (generated by the linear and quadratic violation forms) is adjusted, and hence the generalized IV strength gets smaller, which results in a more significant estimation bias by the expression \eqref{eq: error bound no correction}.
-For Model 1, we further report the mean absolute bias and the confidence interval length in Tables \ref{tab: MAE Model 1 Error 1} and \ref{tab: Length Model 1 Error 1} in the supplement, respectively.

-The observations for Model 2 are generally similar to those for Model 1, and Model 2 is slightly easier in the sense that the generalized IV strength remains relatively large even after adjusting for quadratic violation forms.
-We report the generalized IV strength of both Models 1 and 2 with Error distribution 1 in Table \ref{tab: IV strength Error 1} in the supplement.
-For Model 2, we report the empirical coverage, the mean absolute bias, and the confidence interval length in Tables \ref{tab: Coverage Model 2 Error 1}, \ref{tab: MAE Model 2 Error 1}, and \ref{tab: Length Model 2 Error 1} in the supplement, respectively.
+This is mainly due to its correct selection of $\mathcal{V}_q$ in those settings.
+In some settings with small interaction and small sample size (like $a=0$, $n=1000$), \texttt{TSCI} fails to select the correct basis set, and the coverage is below 95\%.
+For the outcome model with Vio=2, \texttt{TSCI} can have desired coverage as well with a relatively strong interaction or large sample size; see Table \ref{tab: Coverage Model 1 vio2} in the supplement.